EvoHull/Tapirs/README.md

 First, ensure a version of conda is intalled on your machine.
 This can be either anaconda or miniconda.
 Miniconda is available at: https://docs.conda.io/en/latest/miniconda.html

-Next, create and activate the tapirs conda environment.
+##### 1. The env-calling way

+Activate your base conda environment and intsll snakemake within it.
 This can be done with the following command:

+$ conda activte base

+$ conda install -c bioconda -c conda-forge snakemake

+Snakemake must be ran with the --use-conda flag.

+##### 2. The global env way

+Create and activate the tapirs conda environment.
+This can be done with the following command:

 $ conda create --file envs/tapirs.yaml

 $ conda activate tapirs

+Run the workflow from within this environment.
+The --use-conda flag will not be needed.

 ### Database setup